open-power/hostboot/src/usr/initservice/README.md

      and into PNOR
   * _Attribute Resource Provider_ --
      Sync all attributes down to the FSP
-* __IPMI_SEL_PRIORITY (17)__ --
-    Must be before MBOX_PRIORITY because it uses IPMI RP, must be after ERRL because SEL messages are sent by ERRL.
-  * _IPMI SEL Daemon_ --
-     Stop accepting new SEL messages.
 * __MBOX_PRIORITY (18)__ --
     Must be before INTR_PRIORITY since interrupts are being used.
   * _Mailbox Daemon_ --
-     Flushes out any pending messages and stops accepting new ones, returns after all messages have been sent and acked.
-  * _IPMI Resource Provider_ --
      Flushes out any pending messages and stops accepting new ones, returns after all messages have been sent and acked.
 * __INTR_PRIORITY (19)__ --